alejandromerchan/USDAQuickStats.jl/README.md

 df = DataFrame(jtable)
 ```

-Antother option is to return the query as a CSV file and read it into a DataFrame or save it as a CSV file.
+The query can also be returned and processed as a CSV file.

 ```@julia
 using CSV